ufukty/gonfique/docs/directives.md

 - Adding parent refs alters the body of ReadConfig function, as the refs need to be assigned after initialization.

 ### `replace`

+> [!NOTE]
+> This directive is currently here for preview and unavailable for use.

 ```yaml
 a.key.path: